jetbundle/jetbundle.github.io/_diffequations/chapter-01/01-4-linear-pde.md

 > Separation yields radial factors $r^{\ell}$ and angular spherical harmonics $Y_{\ell}^{m}$.
 The boundary data correspond to $\ell=1$, $m=0$, so $u(r,\theta,\phi)=r Y_{1}^{0}(\theta,\phi)=r\cos\theta$.

-Spherical harmonics arise naturally when solving Laplace's equation in spherical coordinates.
-The boundary data selects the appropriate harmonic modes, with the radial dependence determined by whether we solve in the interior or exterior.

 > **Addition Theorem Check**

 > Verify the addition theorem for $\ell=1$.